Albion Rovers F.C.: 125th anniversary

-Two Promotions
+Two promotions

-Impressive late season form in 2010-11 saw Rovers finish 2nd and go on to gain promotion, beating Queens Park in the play-off semi final and Annan Athletic in the final.
+Impressive late season form in 2010–11 saw Rovers finish 2nd and go on to gain promotion, beating Queens Park in the play-off semi final and Annan Athletic in the final.
 In memorable scenes, hundreds of Rovers fans invaded the Annan pitch at the final whistle and joined in prolonged celebrations with the players.

 The 2011–12 season, Rovers' first in a higher division in 22 seasons, had its ups and downs.
 A 7–2 victory over Airdrie United was the highlight for most Rovers fans but the team finished 9th in the table and found themselves in the play-offs for a second successive season – this time to stay up rather than go up.
 Rovers triumphed again in even more dramatic circumstances than the previous season.
 A Scott Chaplain last minute winner against Elgin City in the semi-final and penalties win over Stranraer in the final meant that Rovers had gone up, and stayed up, for the first time since the 1930s.
-Relegation came again in 2012–13 but Rovers won the 2014–15 Second Division title with a 3–2 win over Clyde at Broadwood.
-They spent three seasons in League One before relegation back to the 4th tier in 2018.
+Relegation came again in 2012–13 but Rovers won the 2014–15 League Two title with a 3–2 win over Clyde at Broadwood.
+They spent three seasons in League One before relegation back to the 4th tier after finishing bottom in 2017–18.